enessyarali/Easy-Warehouse/DesignDocument.md

 Fetches the SKU and the position from the database by calling sku = db.loadSKU(skuId) and p = db.loadPosition(newPosition), then calls sku.setPosition(p).
 Finally, if no exceptions have been raised, the changes are made persistent by calling db.updateSKU(sku) and db.updatePosition(p).

     void deleteSKU(skuId :Integer)
 Fetches the SKU and its assigned position - if any - from the database by calling first sku = db.loadSKU(skuId) and then p = db.loadPosition(sku.getPosition()).
 Then, it possibly calls p.setSKU(null).
 Finally, if no exceptions have been raised, the changes are made persistent by calling db.updatePosition(p) and the SKU is deleted by calling db.deleteSKU(sku.getId()).
-To ensure consistency, all SKUitems, test descriptors --------------------------------- referring to that SKU are also deleted by calling db.deleteSKUitem(skuId), db.deleteTestDescriptor(skuId).

 ************************* SKUitem *************************